 Pregnancy comes with tremendous transformations for you and your baby, and keeping your health in check is now your primary priority.
-When it comes to healthy diets for soon-to-be moms, all specialists agree: you need proper vitamins and minerals to ensure your health and an excellent baby development.
-Of course, taking supplements should always have your doctor’s approval, just as the introduction of new foods in your diet.
+Part of a healthy diet as a soon-to-be mom includes proper vitamins and minerals to ensure an optimally healthy pregnancy.
+Of course, consult with your doctor or midwife before beginning a new supplement.

 1. Vitamin A